Night blindness (nyctalopia) affects vision clarity in low light conditions and can significantly impact performance of daily activities.

 Regular comprehensive eye exams are a critical tool for detecting signs of eye disease, even before symptoms are noticed.

 During a comprehensive eye exam, your eye doctor will use specific diagnostic tools and imaging techniques to examine your retina, along with all of your inner ocular structures, to detect any signs of damage.

-Early detection of an eye disease can increase your chance of a positive treatment outcome, and reduce your risk of night blindness.
+Schedule an eye exam for early detection of an eye disease as it can increase your chance of a positive treatment outcome, and reduce your risk of night blindness.